boatwonder/STATS503-Project/README.md

 # STATS 503 Final Project

-## Variable selection
+## How to run the results in Variable Selection section

-The nhanes.csv is the final dataset used and has to be read into the code chunk VariableSelectionNhanes initially.
-VariableSelectionNhanes is the code chunk for Lasso, Linear and Logistic regression processes.
-In block 44 of the code, Variableremovalimpact.csv file must be read to print model in ascending order of accuracy score to identify impact of each variable.
+Read the nhanes.csv file in the main branch using the code in VariableSelection.ipynb.

 ## How to run the results in Generalized Additive Models (GAMs) section